School gets bomb threats after 'woke ideology' tweet with librarian's name

 "Libs of TikTok omitted a really key thing that she said that was kind of a wink meant to be an ironic comment, and by omitting it, it really affected how people perceived the video," he said.

-The Libs of TikTok video was retweeted by Oklahoma state Superintendent Ryan Walters early Tuesday, when classes at Ellen Ochoa could not begin as scheduled after the first bomb threat.
+The Libs of TikTok video was retweeted by Walters early Tuesday, when classes at Ellen Ochoa could not begin as scheduled after the first bomb threat was received.

 After the news of the first bomb threat, Walters' staff provided a statement in response to questions from the local Fox news affiliate.
 The statement reads: "The issue here is the employee's actions, that's why Supt.
 Walters commented on it.
 Supt.
 Walters will continue to do what voters elected him to do — hold schools and their employees accountable for educating young Oklahomans.”